 Their journey as a couple started with a grand wedding in August 2010 at the Cathedral of Ayios Nikolaos on the island of Spetses in Greece.
 The event was attended by many dignitaries, including Crown Princess Victoria of Sweden and future monarchs King Felipe of Spain and King Willem-Alexander of the Netherlands.
 For the occasion, Princess Tatiana wore the Antique Corsage Tiara, a loan from Queen Anne-Marie, adding to the grandeur of the event.

 Their marriage, often seen as a fairy tale, faced its challenges.
-Despite Princess Tatiana’s attempts to adapt to Greek life and her involvement in charity work, she had difficulty feeling at home in Greece—a sentiment she openly expressed in past interviews.
+Despite Princess Tatiana’s attempts to adapt to Greek life and her involvement in charity work, she did not speak Greek and had difficulty feeling at home in Greece—a sentiment she openly expressed.
+“I didn’t feel like a princess.
+I took on that role because I fell in love with Nikolaos, not because I loved the idea of being a princess,” Tatiana once revealed in an interview.

 Prince Nikolaos, 54, who had spent a considerable part of his life abroad, harbored the dream of returning to his homeland, a desire that was not fully shared by Tatiana due to her initial reluctance and discomfort with the royal expectations in Greece.
-Tatiana, 43, born in Venezuela, tried her best to adjust to her new life, engaging in local community work and cultural projects, but the appeal of a simpler, less public life remained strong.
+Tatiana, 43, born in Venezuela, educated in Switzerland and the U.S., and living in London for a time, tried her best to adjust to her new life, engaging in local community work and cultural projects, but the appeal of a simpler, less public life remained strong.

 As they undertake this personal journey, Nikolaos and Tatiana, who have no children, remain dedicated to their shared values and friendship.
 The statement from the royal family ended with a request for privacy and respect during this transition, emphasizing the family’s continuous support for both individuals.